gdossantos97/badbank-three-tier/README.md

 of a react application to a MongoDB server.
 The front end will programitacally react with the data you input and the DB will store your credentials and balance information.

-Installation Guidelines: Clear instructions on how to get your project up and running (e.g., git clone, git pull, npm init).
+Installation Guidelines: Clone Git with git clone. run npm install.
+Make sure Cors, express, and mongodb have been installed.
+Connect to docker with port 10217 by running

 Technology used: React, Express, NodeJS, MongoDB, Javascript, Bootstrap